 As indicated by the early results, student achievement in the classrooms of participating teachers shows evidence of improvement.
 The online learning modules, established instructional models, and onsite support from participating teachers will allow the districts to increase capacity and sustainability by expanding the professional learning throughout the districts.
-These schoollevel and cross-district structures for continuous learning provide tating the process of sharing what the project teams have learned.
-For this teacher-led approach to have a lasting impact beyond the direct participants and their close colleagues, administrative recognition, support, and participation is important.
-Administrators may need to redefine their expectations of professional learning in order to fully appreciate the value of teacher-initiated, locally developed interventions that are responsive to local needs and adaptable over time and setting.
+These school-level and cross-district structures for continuous learning provide a systematic approach to professional learning that will have a long-lasting and substantial impact on student learning.